PCrnjak/Spectral-motor-GUI/README.md

 https://source-robotics.com

-This Repo contains GUI for [Spectral Micro BLDC controller](https://source-robotics.com/products/spectral-micro-bldc-controller)
+This Repo contains Software for [Spectral Micro BLDC controller](https://github.com/PCrnjak/Spectral-Micro-BLDC-controller)

 # How to install